 In April, the Seoul Library received applications through open recruitment to select 50 Seoul Bookshops 2019 through quantitative evaluation of a professional jury.
 The selected bookshops will be offered the Brand Identity (B.I.) and receive strong support in opening cultural events and implementing various online and offline promotions.

 From June, cultural events at the Seoul Bookshops will take place in earnest.
-Not only meetings with writers, but writing workshops and educational programs for children, gatherings for enjoying performances, and reading, will be held.
+Not only meetings with writers, but writing workshops and educational programs for children, gatherings for enjoying performances, and readings will be held.

 Also, an online channel for these Seoul Bookshops will be constructed and offline media will be used for their promotion, forming empathy among citizens about local bookshops and activating more communication between bookshops and residents.